 The mean EPG count recorded during the monsoon season peaked at 90.09, showed a moderate level during the winter season at 48.33, and dropped to the lowest point at 30.56 during the summer season.
 Various workers have documented the EPG data from the region as outlined in table 1.

-The research unveiled an overall prevalence of 61 percent, with 87 out of 143 pasture samples testing positive.
-The analysis of PLC indicated an equal and highest distribution of larvae in the pasture during both the winter and monsoon seasons, at 57.81 percent.
+The research unveiled an overall prevalence of 60.8 percent, with 87 out of 143 pasture samples testing positive.
+The analysis of PLC indicated highest distribution of larvae in the pasture during both the winter and monsoon seasons, at 87.1 and 57.81 percent respectively.
 Minimal to no larvae were detected during the summer months.
 Previous reports of PLC levels in India originated from Assam and Sikkim.
 Both studies noted year-round PLC presence with seasonal fluctuations.
 In contrast, the current research in Maharashtra identified PLC levels exclusively during the monsoon and winter seasons.
 This discrepancy in PLC levels could be linked to geographical disparities.
 The study, carried out in 2022, experienced the highest rainfall, resulting in a greater presence of larvae on the pasture.
 This heightened exposure during the monsoon, followed by winter, likely increased the risk of infection in animals [18].
 The monsoon commenced in July, concluded in September, with sporadic rains continuing until December, peaking in August.
 These conditions likely favored the development and survival of pre-parasitic stages, leading to a rise in infective larvae on the pasture during the monsoon and subsequent months.

 Table 2 Prevalence of Pasture larval count (PLC) for nematodes of cattle at Parbhani region